-6.3 Well log file formats
+6.3.1 Well log file formats

-Well log files are used to import well paths (x-, y-, and z-coordinates), zone logs and other logs.
-Cohiba may import the following type of well log files:
+Well log files are used to import well paths (x-coordinate, y-coordinate and TVD), zone logs and other logs.
+These formats are also used for exporting well paths where the TVD values have been updated.